armory/docs/content/en/continuous-deployment/plugin-guide/policy-engine/_index.md

 #### Optional settings
 ##### Timeout settings

 You can configure the amount of time that the Policy Engine waits for a response from your OPA server.
 If you have network or latency issues, increasing the timeout can make Policy Engine more resilient.
-Use the following config to set the timeout in seconds: `spec.spinnakerConfig.profiles.spinnaker.armory.policyEngine.opa.timeoutSeconds`.
+Use `spec.spinnakerConfig.profiles.spinnaker.armory.policyEngine.opa.timeoutSeconds` to set the timeout in seconds.
 The default timeout is 10 seconds if you omit the config.

 ##### JSON validation